 Department of History, University of Toronto, April 2019-Present.

 In my current role, I provide financial and administrative oversight to faculty research grants.
 I also write for, edit and publish the department’s bi-annual news magazine, History Current (readership of over 14,000 current students, faculty members, community stakeholders, and university alumni).
-I also coordinate large-scale symposia and conferences, speaker series, and departmental events.
+I also manage the department’s presence on social media.

 Executive Assistant to the Chair

 Department of History, University of Toronto, August 2017-March 2019.